 Most germs die quickly at high temperatures.
 Water that has been boiled for 1 minute is safe to drink after it has cooled.
 If no other means of water treatment is available, an alternative to boiling is to use tap water that is too hot to touch, which is probably at a temperature between 131°F (55°C) and 140°F (60°C).
 This temperature may be adequate to kill pathogens if the water has been kept hot for some time.
 Travelers with access to electricity can bring a small electric heating coil or a lightweight beverage warmer to boil water.

 A variety of filters are available from camping stores.
-Most have filter sizes between 0.1 and 0.4 microns, which will remove bacteria from water but will not remove viruses.
-New “hollow fiber” technology can remove viruses as well.
-“Reverse osmosis” filters remove bacteria and viruses and can also remove salt from water, which is important for ocean voyagers.
+Most have filter sizes between 0.1 and 0.4 microns, which will remove bacteria from water but may not remove viruses.
+Reverse osmosis filters remove bacteria and viruses and can also remove salt from water, which is important for ocean voyagers.

 Tablets or packets of powder can be bought at camping stores to disinfect water.
 These usually combine chemical disinfectants (such as chlorine or iodine) with a substance that makes the water clear and improves its taste.
 Follow the instructions on the package closely—you may need to wait several hours until all the germs are killed.
 Household bleach can also be used to disinfect water.

 Ultraviolet (UV) Light